-Financial Accounting Standards Board, Accounting Standard Updates which are not effective until after September 30, 2014 are not expected to have a significant effect on the Company's consolidated financial position or results of operations.
+Financial Accounting Standards Board, Accounting Standard Updates which are not effective until after December 31, 2014 are not expected to have a significant effect on our consolidated financial position or results of operations.

 Results of Operations

 The following discussion should be read in conjunction with the consolidated financial statements and notes thereto included elsewhere in this form 10-Q. The results discussed below are of the Company and its wholly-owned Australian subsidiary, Propanc Pty Ltd.